apigee-127/volos-connectors/volos-pgsql/README.md

 ### Simple example without Apigee Vault

 The example below shows a simple usage of the ``volos-pgsql`` connector using the ``http`` module to proxy requests to the connector.
-Note that you need to specify your credentials and the database endpoint in plaintext (not a best practice).
+Note that in this example, creditials and the database endpoint are specified in plaintext (not a best practice).

 ```
 var pgConnector = require('volos-pgsql');